doug3236/scanner_refl_fix/README.md

 The printed tif image can be scanned then spectrophotometer measured for Lab values with the i1Pro2.
 First open i1Profiler then load the RGB CGATs file into the Patches tab.
 Next select USA letter size and landscape orientation.
-The defaults will produce a522 patch image.
+The defaults will produce a 522 patch image.
 Measure with M2 (no uV) since scanners have no significant uV.
 Check to make sure they match the printed/scanned images.
 Samples from my printer/scanner are provided for comparison.

 I1Pro2 charts are printed in landscape but scanned in profile to fit in the scanner.
-This requires that the top of the landscape scan be on the left.
+This requires that the top (titled portion) of the landscape scan be on the left side when scanned.
-The "-ML" option then reads the patch RGB values left to right starting from the bottom.
+The "-ML" option then reads the patch RGB values properly, ie:
-The following command reads the sample patches from a reflection corrected landscape print scanned in profile with the header on the left.

-    scanner_refl_fix -ML chart-522_f.tif Pro1000 CG Chart 522 Patches_M2.txt scanner-522_f.txt
+    scanner_refl_fix -ML chart-522_f.tif Pro1000 CG Chart 522 Patches_M2.txt scanner_i1pro2_f.txt

-Then we run the following Windows script file, a small Windows script file, to create the ICC profile *scanner_522.icm*.
+Then run the following Windows script file, a small Windows script file, to create the ICC profile *scanner_522.icm*.

-    makescannerargyll scanner-522_f
+    makescannerargyll scanner_i1pro2_f